 The Environment Agency’s Flood Action Week started in the UK on 22nd November with a campaign catchily named Prepare.
 Act.
 Survive.
-The campaign aims to advise those of us living in flood prone areas how to create a flood plan to help protect our own homes.
+The campaign aimed to advise those of us living in flood prone areas how to create a flood plan to help protect our own homes.
 Floods undoubtedly make good copy – much more so than harder-to-film wildfires or seemingly random windstorm destruction.
 Judging by the dramatic footage so often a feature of news reports these days, it appears that we find it ghoulishly fascinating to see the soup-brown water gushing amongst man-made infrastructure.
 We have had plenty to feast our eyes on in the past few months, as poor souls from Germany to India to China (and now Canada) have suffered significant economic disruption, and often severe loss of life, thanks to extreme flooding events.

 Can more be done to prevent extreme flooding?